OptimalDesignLab/PETSc2.jl/docs/src/build.md

 ## Installing Other Dependencies

-`MPI.jl` will be install automatically if it is not already present.
+`MPI.jl` will be installed automatically if it is not already present.
 The release version of `MPI.jl` does not work, so the build system installs an older version.
 Before you install `MPI.jl`, you must have an MPI implementation installed.
 Some systems come with MPI pre-installed, others